|e-docs > WebLogic Server > Programming WebLogic XML > XML Overview|

 You can also use any other XML parser of your choice by using the Administration Console to configure it in the XML Registry.
 You can configure a single instance of WebLogic Server to use one parser for a particular application and use another parser for a different application.

+WebLogic Server includes a built-in XSLT transformer that is based on the Apache Xalan XSLT transformer version 2.2.
 You can use this built-in XSLT transformer or other XSLT transformers in your XML application to transform XML documents into other XML documents, HTML, and so on.
 For more information about transforming XML documents, see Using JAXP to Transform XML Data.